The Artist’s Way by Julia Cameron is a self-help book for artists on keeping and rekindling their creative inspiration.

 I particularly liked the idea of filling your life with smaller daily things that make you happy.

-Every time I read the recommendations of keeping old positive reviews to keep your morale up, I go berserk.
+Every time I read someone recommending to keep old positive reviews to keep your morale up, I go berserk.

 This isn’t just “weak”, this is highly counterproductive.